zilverline/sequent/docs/docs/getting-started.md

 $ gem install sequent
 ```

-Verify that sequent was installed correctly by running the command:
+Verify that Sequent was installed correctly by running the command:

 ```bash
 $ sequent